Skip to Main Content

 If you’re ready to find your new companion, start with these steps:

 1. Determine your eligibility.
-While exceptions exist, typically, you must meet a threshold for certain medical conditions and the severity of those conditions to qualify for a service dog.
+While exceptions exist, you may need to meet certain medical criteria to qualify for a service dog.
 Your condition may also determine the breed of dog you should look for.
-If you have questions, speak with your doctor.
+Talk with your healthcare provider or consult your medical team if you’re unsure of which breed would best meet your needs.

 2. Find a program.
 Many programs match people with service dogs, and most specialize in certain medical conditions or needs.
 The programs listed on this page are a good place to start; it’s always best to compare a few different providers.
-You may also choose to put your dog through training, which may be more time-consuming and expensive.
+You may also choose to put your own dog through training, which takes the guesswork out of being partnered with a new dog.
+However, this method may be more time-consuming and expensive due to the training costs.

 3. Gather supplies.
 Before your service dog comes home, you’ll want to prepare your living space with dog food, toys and other pet supplies.
 You may also wish to get service dog certification.
 This certificate is optional, but you may carry it publicly and show it to inquirers instead of explaining your condition.

 • Personal loans: Unlike grants or fundraisers, personal loans must be repaid, but you may be able to find loan amounts high enough to cover the costs of adoption, training and vet visits, even if you have bad credit.
 However, a dog is a long-term investment and will require food, vet visits and other costs.
-Taking on an investment like that by putting yourself into debt is not a good idea unless you feel certain you will be able to pay the loan off on time and afford your dog’s needs.
+Taking on an investment like that by putting yourself into debt is unwise unless you feel certain you will be able to manage the loan and afford your dog’s needs.

 • Grants: Several organizations provide grant assistance for individuals who need a service dog.
-Organizations that can help include the United States Department of Veterans Affairs (VA), which provides service dog benefits and matches vets with accredited organizations.
-Nonprofit organizations also train and match service dogs with people in need.
-For a full list of resources, see the list below.
+For example, the United States Department of Veterans Affairs (VA) provides service dog benefits and matches vets with accredited organizations.
+Nonprofit organizations nationwide also train and match service dogs with people in need.

 • Fundraising: Some organizations provide partial financial assistance for the cost of service dogs and encourage families to fundraise the remaining amount in their community through various channels.